Sweat Equity FAQs

 Do I have to consider tax, declare anything to authorities?

 The short answer is yes, tax implications should be considered when taking on a sweat equity role.
-Even though you're not getting a traditional paycheck for your time and expertise, the slice of the pie you're getting (think stock options or a bit of the company) could catch the taxman's eye.
-This depends on what exactly you're getting (stock options, a bit of the company itself) and the maze of tax rules where you reside.
+Even though you're not getting a traditional paycheck for your time and expertise, the slice of the pie you're getting could catch the taxman's eye.
+This depends on what exactly you're getting (e.g. shares vs share options), the stage of the company and the maze of tax rules where you reside.
 The value of your hard-earned equity might be seen as taxable income, either when you get it or when it's officially yours to keep.
 This is where a tax advisor or accountant can become your best friend.
-They'll guide you through the complexities of your tax obligations and help optimise your tax strategy.
-Also, maintaining detailed records, from the hours you've put into the equity you've accumulated, will simplify the tax process.
-Well, it'll make it as stress-free as tax season can be!

 When do I get my equity?